axel22/ScalaDays2012-TrieMap/README.md

 # Game of Life using `scala.collection.concurrent.TrieMap`

 This demo shows how to use a Ctrie map implemenation to code an efficient Game of Life simulation.

 ## Usage

-Run `sbt -sbt-snapshot`.
+Run `./sbt -sbt-snapshot`.
 This will ensure that Scala 2.10.0-SNAPSHOT version is used.
 Thank you, Paul Phillips, for your excellent script.

 After that: